There are many factors that can affect the sentencing process and the range of likely sentencing outcomes.

 - Having regard to the fact of the offence is trivial; or,

 - The previous good character of the offender,

 A Spent Conviction Order considers that the offender should be relieved immediately of the adverse effect that the conviction might have on the offender.

 In the case of Brewer v Bayens WASCA 271, the Full Court observed the terms of s.
 45 of the Sentencing Act 1995 (WA) and elaborated on the discretionary power and matters that can be considered when providing a Spent Conviction Order.
 There are many other case laws out there that can also be relied on when making a Spent Conviction Order.
 For this reason, it is wise to speak to our lawyers at WN Legal and we can keep you informed on what will happen to your matter during sentencing.

-To maximise your chances of obtaining a Spent Conviction Order, our lawyers at WN Legal would ask you to request for character references from independent referees prior to sentencing.
-If the offence is related to domestic violence or drug related, we may also ask you to attend to counselling and obtain a report from the corresponding institution(s).
+To maximise your chances of obtaining a Spent Conviction Order, our lawyers at WN Legal would ask you to request character references from independent referees prior to sentencing.
+If the offence is related to domestic violence or drug-related, we may also ask you to attend counselling and obtain a report from the corresponding institution(s).

 Please contact WN Legal’s criminal defence lawyers to understand more about what you are charged with and whether you should defend your charges.